dionkb/StudyBuddy/README.md

   Dion Baskara, Qwentin Dobbs, Jena Mussleh, Jhonny Nuñez, Jose Rodriguez

   ### Questions
-  For any questions, please reach out to me at dionkbaskara@gmail.com
+  For any questions, please reach out to the authors at dionkbaskara@gmail.com, qadobbs@gmail.com, Jmussleh@gmail.com, Njhonny99@gmail.com, josejrod07@gmail.com
-  TODO:

   ### Contributing
   To help contribute to the project, reach out to me on Github.